rafal-szypulka/b2m-nodejs/docs/logging.md

 Creating docker-elk_kibana_1        ... done
 Creating docker-elk_logstash_1      ... done
 ```
-5).
-Verify you can access Kibana on `http://localhost:5601`
+2).
+Verify you can access Kibana on `http://localhost:5601` and you can see application log messages coming from `btm-nodejs` container.

 ### Start node.js application container and forward logs to Elastic stack

-Make sure the Start application container with this command:
+Start the application container with this command:

 ```
 docker run --name btm-nodejs -d -p 3001:3001 --log-driver=gelf \